Ros1n/Internet_Topology_and_Routing-Assignment/README.md

 # Internet_Topology_and_Routing-Assignment
-Just some application code used for consuming traffic and analyze the info collected, return a desired report.
+Python code used for consuming data from Server Web Logs(Assignment from Computer Networking course), store here for further use.